David Cone: Career statistics

-Later activities
+Post-playing career

 Upon retiring from baseball in 2001, Cone became a color commentator on the YES Network during its inaugural season.
-However, his comeback attempt with the crosstown rival Mets in 2003 infuriated Yankees owner George Steinbrenner and Cone was told he would not be welcomed back.
+However, his comeback attempt with the crosstown rival Mets in 2003 annoyed Yankees owner George Steinbrenner and Cone was told he would not be welcomed back.
 After his second retirement from baseball, Cone was offered a broadcasting position with the Mets, but declined.